 Check out our sister site "Orthopaedic and Trauma Times" for details of our professional journal.

-Following our successful 2016 Conference arrangements for 2017 are well underway.
-Please see the Conference Page for details, Booking Forms and Online Booking.
+2017 Conference arrangements are well underway.
+This year we will cover Bone Metastases, Continuing Care of Major Trauma, Cast Ulcers, Hip Spica and many others.
+Please visit the Conference Page for details, Booking Forms and Online Booking.

 The 2017 Conference is from 22nd to 24th September 2017 at Hinckley Island Hotel, Leicester.